arul-cfkube/scdf-pcf-workshop/README.md

 # Spring Cloud Data Flow Workshop for Tanzu Application Service

-This is workshop focuses on Spring Cloud Data Flow and TAS
+This workshop focuses on Spring Cloud Data Flow and TAS

 * Introduction to Spring Cloud Dataflow and customer uses cases (1 hr)
 * DEMO - Real world use case (30 min)